microsoft/BlingFire/README.md

 If you simply want to use it in Python, you can install the latest release using [pip](https://pypi.org/project/pip/):

 `pip install blingfire`

-To start using Bling Fire Finite State Machine manipulation tools, you need to build the project on Windows/Linux with [CMake](https://cmake.org/).
-You need this if you want to create your own tokenization / segmentation, stemming, etc finite-state models.
-[Read more here.](https://github.com/Microsoft/BlingFire/wiki/How-to-change-linguistic-resources)

 ## Examples